weareplanet/commercetools-planet-integration/README.md

 ### Notification Module

 The connector provides a notification module that is asynchronously fed by the Datatrans gateway.
 You won't need to do manual actions - the connector picks up important payment information and adds it automatically to commercetools objects.

+## Open Source Contribution

+We deeply believe in the importance of the open source model.
+With our connector, we want to allow our merchants and their developers to bring ideas to this repo.
+Use the issues tab to file issues and feel free to add pull requests for missing features!

 ## Next Steps